author

 by Lewis E. (Lewis Edwin) Theiss

-Born in 1878 and dying in 1963, Lewis Edwin Theiss was an American writer, journalist, and teacher.
-Reliable sources found here describe him as a freelance magazine writer, a professor of journalism at Bucknell University, and the author of adventure books for boys.
+Lewis Edwin Theiss was an American author, journalist, and teacher whose work ranged from magazine writing to popular boys' adventure fiction.
+Reliable sources describe him as a freelance writer for national magazines and a professor of journalism at Bucknell University, as well as the author of adventure books for boys.